codemagic-ci-cd/cli-tools/docs/keychain_add-certificates.md

 Do not use ANSI colors to format terminal output

-**--log-stream={stderr, stdout}**
+**--log-stream=stderr|stdout**

 Log output stream.
-[Default: stderr]
+Default: stderr
 ### Optional arguments for command add_certificates

 **-c, --certificate=CERTIFICATE_PATHS**

 Path to pkcs12 certificate.
 Can be either a path literal, or a glob pattern to match certificates.
-Type `Path`.
 Multiple arguments.
-Default: `$HOME/Library/MobileDevice/Certificates/*.p12`
+Default:&nbsp;`$HOME/Library/MobileDevice/Certificates/*.p12`

 **--certificate-password=CERTIFICATE_PASSWORD**

-Encrypted p12 certificate password.
-Type `Password`
+Encrypted p12 certificate password
-### Optional arguments for Keychain
+### Optional arguments for keychain

 **-p, --path=PATH**

 Keychain path.
-If not provided, the system default keychain will be used instead.
-Type `Path`
+If not provided, the system default keychain will be used instead